roadrunner-server/roadrunner-docs/docs/en/lab/logger.md

 ### Encoding

 Logger supports two types of encoding, `console` and `json`.
 By default, `console` encoding is used, which outputs logs in a friendly format.
-JSON encoding, on the other hand, returns messages as a JSON string without formatting.
-JSON encoding is better suited for production usage.
+JSON encoding, on the other hand, returns messages in a JSON Structured logging format.
+This format presents log messages as JSON objects with key-value pairs representing each log message field, making them more machine-readable and easier to process programmatically.
+JSON encoding is also better suited for production usage.

 ```yaml
 logs: